 I love to travel.
 There is something about seeing new sights that makes you take notice of your surroundings and fully appreciate the beautiful details.
 I had been to British Columbia before and I was struck by the stunning wide open landscapes all set against the back drop of majestic mountains and contrasting colors.
-Needless to say, when I got invited by Ford to be a driver on the Explorer Platinum Adventure Tour and take a scenic drive from Vancouver to Kamloops, British Columbia, Canada- I said “Yes!” to this road trip adventure.
+Needless to say, when I got invited by Ford to be a driver on the Explorer Platinum Adventure Tour, I said “Yes!” to this British Columbia, Canadian road trip adventure.
+The chosen route was from Vancouver to Kamloops, and what a scenic drive it was!

 Press trip expenses were covered by Ford.
 I received no monetary compensation and all opinions expressed are my own.

-Vancouver To Kamloops Dive By Car With 6 Amazing Things To Do Along The Way
+Vancouver To Kamloops Drive By Car With 7 Amazing Things To Do Along The Way

-or scenic route 420 km via Route 99 about 3 hours 45 minutes
+SCENIC ROUTE (Best Way For Beauty)- 420 km driving distance via Route 99 about 5 hours 45 minutes

-The Most Scenic Route From Vancouver To Kamloops By Car
+The Most Scenic Road Trip From Vancouver To Kamloops By Car

 Vancouver Area Scenic Route Stops